 Climate Change Impacts and Carbon in U.S. National Parks [PDF]

-This article in Park Science reveals that 96% of the land administered by the NPS is located in areas of observed 20th century warming and provides an overview of the range of impacts being felt.
+This article on page 10 of Park Science reveals that 96% of the land administered by the NPS is located in areas of observed 20th century warming and provides an overview of the range of impacts being felt.